Help Finding Providers

 Abortion will remain legal in Illinois.
 In 2019, Illinois enacted comprehensive abortion rights legislation.
 And the Illinois Supreme Court has recognized the right to abortion under the state’s constitution.

-Indiana has enacted a new total ban on abortion, which took effect on September 15, 2022, but is currently blocked.
+Indiana enacted a new total ban on abortion, which took effect on August 1, 2023, after the state supreme court vacated the injunction blocking the law.

 Kentucky argues that the state can enforce its trigger ban to prohibit abortion; the trigger ban is currently in effect.
 However, in November 2022, voters rejected Prop 2, which would have specified that the state constitution does not protect abortion rights.